0xchase/opensampler2/README.md

     - ???

  ### Website
+  - *Home*
-  - Blog for technical explanations of each project.
+  - *Blog* for technical explanations of each project.
 Post each to reddit.
+  - *opensampler* tab
-  - Opensampler tab
+  - *pydaw* tab
-  - Tutorials tab, for getting started with audio machine learning, or scripting open sampler
+  - *Tutorials* tab, for getting started with audio machine learning, or scripting open sampler
-  - Tab for headless composition tool.
-Python bindings to Tracktion Engine.
-  -
+  - *Services*

  ---